-The Association's advertising efforts involved social media, printed marketing materials, booth sponsorships, outdoor and magazine advertisements to the general public.
-Costs associated with the advertising totaled \$17,180 for the year ended June 30, 2017, and are included as advertising and promotion expenses in the accompanying statement of functional expenses.
+The Association's advertising efforts involved social media, printed marketing materials, booth sponsorships, outdoor, and magazine advertisements to the general public.
+Costs associated with the advertising totaled \$12,514 and \$17,180 for the years ended June 30, 2018 and 2017, respectively, and are included as advertising and promotion expenses in the accompanying statements of functional expenses.